EnrichEuropeana/tp-api/README.md

 For deploying use either an IDE like Eclipse and export a war-file or use a build tool like *ant*.

 If you choose *ant* you can use the existing build.xml in the project.
-Run `ant -f build.xml`.
+Run `ant -f build.(local|dev|prod).xml`.
 The war-file is copied to dist-dir inside the project.

 Copy your war-file to e.g. Tomcat webapps-dir and restart the server.